Aranya Documentation An overview of the Aranya project

 Finds a command by its address, searching backward from a starting location.
 The algorithm:

-1. Initialize a queue with start
+1. Initialize a max-heap queue with start

-2. Pop a location from the queue
+2. Pop the highest max_cut location from the queue

 3. Scan commands in the current segment for matching address